evotools/nf-LO/docs/install.md

 ```

 ## Run with docker
 The dependencies can be run using docker.
-Follow the instruction [here](https://docs.docker.com/engine/install/) to install docker on your system.
+Follow the instructions [here](https://docs.docker.com/engine/install/) to install docker on your system.
-The docker image needs to be build locally using the Dockerfile in the folder as follows:
+The docker image needs to be built locally using the Dockerfile in the folder as follows:
 ```
 curl -O https://raw.githubusercontent.com/evotools/nf-LO/main/Dockerfile
 curl -O https://raw.githubusercontent.com/evotools/nf-LO/main/environment.yml